SezginAtabas/computer_vision_lessons/installation/setup_wsl.md

 ## Setting Up a WSL Development Environment

+**During this process you can use either mamba or conda command they do the same thing, I will use mamba for this guide.**

 This guide provides step-by-step instructions for setting up a Windows Subsystem for Linux (WSL) environment, tailored for development purposes.

 ### Prerequisites